 It looks like a child’s toy now, but the O2 XDA (2002, also known as the HTC Wallaby) felt pretty groovy at the time: it managed to combine a colour PDA with a proper phone, web browsing, email and a touch-screen interface, and it was solid enough that you could use it as a weapon to bludgeon your enemies to death.
 2005’s XDA IIi was a veritable cornucopia of connectivity: three-band GSM, GPRS, Bluetooth, MMS, SMS, Infrared and 802.11b – but reviewers slammed the Windows Mobile operating system, which was far from intuitive.
 2007’s iPhone ground Windows Mobile into the dust.

-Short, sharp video clips are everywhere thanks to services such as Vine, but Polaroid got there decades before: its Polavision came out the same year as Star Wars (1977) and enabled you to record quick video hits.
+Short, sharp video clips are everywhere thanks to services such as TikTok, but Polaroid got there decades before: its Polavision came out the same year as Star Wars (1977) and enabled you to record quick video hits.
 Unfortunately it came out just before Betamax and VHS did the whole video thing much better.

 Apple almost invents the World Wide Web

 Bill Atkinson’s Hypercard, which came out in 1987, was the first commercially successful hypermedia system.
 It organised data into cards which you could navigate around, or browse, and data in one card could be hyperlinked to data in another.
 Its very versatility made it hard to market, but a system based on very similar principles was unveiled four years later and did pretty well.
 That one was called the World Wide Web.